-From the 2019/20 academic year onwards, schools in England will be required to administer an online multiplication tables check (MTC) to year 4 pupils.
-The purpose of the MTC is to determine whether pupils can recall their times tables fluently, which is essential for future success in mathematics.
-It will help schools to identify pupils who have not yet mastered their times tables, so that additional support can be provided.
-To support the children with their multiplication practice we use ‘Times Table Rockstars’ as an online and fun learning platform which also offer resources to be used in the classroom.
+From the 2019/20 academic year onwards, schools in England are required to administer online Multiplication Tables Checks to Year 4 pupils.
+The MTC determines whether children can recall times tables fluently, which is essential to future success in Mathematics.
+This helps schools identify children who have not yet mastered their times tables, so that additional support can be provided.
+We use “Times Table Rockstars” to help children practice their times tables in class.

 Formative assessment takes place each lesson.
 Children will receive feedback and next step tasks to ensure they are meeting the specific learning objective.
 Each term, children from Year 1 and above will also complete summative assessments to help them develop their testing approach and demonstrate their understanding of the topics.
 Results from both formative and summative assessments will be used to determine the children’s progress.